shuan4638/LocalDiff/README.md

 See `demo.ipynb`

 ## Objective
-According to the original paper, the mean absolute error (MAE) is 1.7 ± 0.1 kcal mol–1 and the root-mean-square error (RMSE) is 3.4 ± 0.3 kcal mol–1<br>
+According to the original paper, the mean absolute error (MAE) is 1.7 ± 0.1 kcal/mol and the root-mean-square error (RMSE) is 3.4 ± 0.3 kcal/mol<br>
+The val RMSE of this repo is ~16 kcal/mol<br>
-Try to perform better!
+Try to beat the baseline!